harvard-hbs/rag-example/README.md

 - [`search_index_ui.py`](search_index_ui.py) - A streamlit application
   to show matching documents for a query

+### Installation and Sample Run

+1. Clone this repository
+2. Create a Python virtual environment and activate it
+3. Install the requirements - `pip install -r requirements.txt`
+4. Run the document indexing script - `python index_documents.py`
+5. Run a sample of searching the index - `python search_index.py`
+6. Run a sample of searching the index in a web browser - `streamlit run search_index_ui.py`
+7. Run the document chatbot - `python document_chatbot.py`
+8. Run the document chatbot in a web browser - `streamlit run document_chatbot_ui.py`

 ## LangChain

 This project depends on the open source